About Adam Smiley Poswolsky

-Adam Smiley Poswolsky is a millennial workplace expert, internationally renowned keynote speaker, and bestselling author of The Quarter-Life Breakthrough: Invent Your Own Path, Find Meaningful Work, and Build a Life That Matters, published by TarcherPerigee (Penguin Random House).
+Adam Smiley Poswolsky is a millennial workplace expert, internationally renowned keynote speaker, and bestselling author of The Quarter-Life Breakthrough: Invent Your Own Path, Find Meaningful Work, and Build a Life That Matters, published by Penguin Random House in 2016.

 Smiley writes stories about purpose-driven millennials who are making a positive impact in their communities.
-His writing has been published in The Washington Post, Fast Company, Time, Forbes, and GOOD, and his work has been featured in Mashable, VICE, CNBC, The Atlantic, Harvard Business Review, and the World Economic Forum.
+His writing has been published in The Washington Post, Fast Company, Time, Quartz, Business Insider, and GOOD, and his work has been featured in Mashable, Forbes, VICE, CNBC, MarketWatch and the World Economic Forum, among others.
 He previously worked as the special assistant to the director of global operations at the U.S. Peace Corps.